-Beautiful Sardigna, dear Sardigna
+Beautiful Sardinia, dear Sardinia

-In your land there is the Gennargentu
+In your land is the Gennargentu

 And the Limbara mountains.

-For your beauty you are appreciated,
+For your beauty you are esteemed,

 And the blue seas all around you

-As they love you and want to stay
+And love you and want to stay

-For the healthy air and the good food,
+For your healthy air and food,

 And I always bring you in my heart

-And never stop to admire you.
+And cannot stop to praise you.

 For the mighty honorable lords of the earth

-May the mighty lords of the earth all step forward
+The mighty lords of the earth all step forward

 With great bold courage they shake hands